Implicit Bias of Per-sample Adam on Separable Data: Departure from the Full-batch Regime: How Can We Approximate Without-replacement Adam?

 \paragraph{Algorithms.}

 We focus on incremental Adam (\texttt{Inc-Adam}), which processes mini-batch gradients sequentially from indices $0$ to $N-1$ in each epoch.
-Studying \texttt{Inc-Adam} provides a tractable way to understand the implicit bias of mini-batch Adam: our experiments show that its iterates converge in directions closely aligned with mini-batch Adam of batch size $1$ under both with-replacement and random-reshuffling sampling.
+Studying \texttt{Inc-Adam} provides a tractable way to understand the implicit bias of mini-batch Adam under various sampling schemes: our experiments show that \texttt{Inc-Adam}'s directional convergence closely aligns with that of Adam with a batch size of $1$ under both sampling with replacement and random-reshuffling.
 Sharing the same mini-batch accumulation mechanism, \texttt{Inc-Adam} serves as a faithful surrogate for theoretical analysis.
 Pseudocodes for \texttt{Inc-Adam} and full-batch deterministic Adam (\texttt{Det-Adam}) are given in \cref{alg:det_adam,alg:inc_adam}.

 \paragraph{Stability Constant $\epsilon$.~} In practice, we often consider an additional $\epsilon$ term for numerical stability and update with $\bw_{t+1}=\bw_t-\eta_t\frac{\bm_t}{\sqrt{\bv_t+\epsilon}}$.
 In fact, when investigating the asymptotic behavior of Adam, the stability constant significantly affects the converging direction, since $\bv_t\rightarrow 0$ as $t\rightarrow \infty$ and $\epsilon$ dominates $\bv_t$. \citet{wang2021the} investigate RMSprop and Adam with the stability constant, yielding their directional convergence to $\ell_2$-max-margin solution.
 More recent approaches, however, point out that analyzing Adam without the stability constant is more suitable for describing its intrinsic behavior \citep{xie2024implicit,zhang2024the,fan2025implicitbiasspectraldescent}.
 We adopt this view and consider the version of Adam without $\epsilon$.